culshoefer/work-uni/README.md

 As of now, this means for the most part

-1) some C things (to be honest, it is only a Breadth-First-Search exercise)
+1. some C things

-2) some Haskell things
+2. some Haskell things

 Have fun checking out the things!